 VENDORS: Eligible vendors (herein known as the “vendor”) are persons or entities that raise produce, livestock, or other agricultural products.
 A person, processor, artisan or business that sells a product or service that is relevant to farming or food preparation or otherwise enhances the Uptown Market may also be an eligible vendor.
 Selection of vendors will be based on many factors, including diversity of products offered, quality of products offered, and history of successful operation at the Uptown Market.
 No vendor is promised exclusivity or guaranteed the right to return based on prior participation.

 PRODUCTS: The City’s goal is to have a diverse product selection during all days/hours of operation.
 Preference will be given to South Carolina grown produce.
-Value added products are allowed, including items created by changing the physical state of the agricultural product (milled flour, canned produce, etc.).
+Value added products are allowed, when produced in a DHEC/SCDA kitchen, including items created by changing the physical state of the agricultural product (milled flour, canned produce, etc.).
 Vendors may sell produce from other local farms to supplement their own produce ONLY if they have prior written approval from the City.
 The vendor MUST provide specifics on where their products originate.
 If there are items in question (such as out of season produce being sold) the vendor will be expected to provide proof of where this item was grown.
 To be approved, these items must bring some added value to the Uptown Market.
+No products making a health claim are allowed for sale without FDA registration.
 Product approval is to be made by the Market Manager.

 RESELLERS: The City DOES NOT intend to allow a reseller to operate at the Uptown Market.
 A reseller is not a farmer, but is a second party salesperson, selling only fruits and vegetables or other items produced by another business.